DiegoRam/lessons/PSEUDOCODE.md

 		“if you have to get clean you room, it’s better to start with your toys, AND THEN with your clothes, AND THEN with your shoes, AND THEN with books, AND SO ON.”
 Always about a problem like little pieces, attack them one by one, and conquer it!

-Said so, let’s say there are four basic structure which allow us represent the steps on a computer:
+Said so, let’s say there are six basic structure which allow us represent the steps on a computer:

-## IF
+## IF THEN ELSE

 This is a decision structure: here we need to perform an action due to a condition: